PierreSenellart/provsql/doc/source/user/aggregation.rst

 return type (e.g., ``bigint`` for ``COUNT``, ``numeric`` for ``AVG``, ``boolean`` for ``bool_or`` read as a condition, as in ``CASE WHEN bool_or(x) THEN … END``).
+The value is then evaluated as plain SQL, on the data as it is (see :ref:`plain-sql`): the planner emits one warning for the statement, naming a relation it tracks, and :ref:`provsql.implicit_freeze
+<provsql-implicit-freeze>` set to ``'error'`` refuses the query.
+An explicit
-A warning is emitted to indicate that the provenance information is lost in the conversion.
+cast (``cnt::numeric``) says that the plain value is meant: it still warns that the provenance information is lost in the conversion, but it is never refused.
 The provenance of the aggregate group itself is still tracked in the ``provsql`` column.

 Window functions over aggregate results (e.g. ``SUM(cnt) OVER ()``)
 execute but are **not** provenance-aware: the aggregate argument is cast